Main Content

 2. Notify the colleges you won’t be attending.
 It isn't required, but it will allow the school to offer your spot to another student who may be on the waiting list.

-3. Begin researching loan options.
-Tuition bills are typically available in July.
-Your school will handle the financial aid they're offering and will provide instructions for borrowing federal Direct loans.
-If you need additional funding after having accepted the maximum in federal student loans, then it may be time to consider private loans.
-But don't make loan decisions until you learn about education loan basics
+If you need additional funding after accepting the maximum amount in federal student loans, then it may be time to consider private loans.
+But don't make loan decisions until you learn about education loan basics.

 What's left?